Eno River Swimming Spots In North Carolina swimming hole in North Carolina

 Plan Your Visit

 The Eno River swimming holes are free to visit and accessible from late spring through early fall, with May through September offering the warmest water and the richest trail scenery.
 The spots are unsanctioned natural swimming areas with no lifeguards or staffed facilities on site, so come prepared: bring water, snacks, sunscreen, and a buddy.
 Parking access and trailheads vary by location, so research the specific spot you're targeting before you go.
 The swimming holes are easily reached from Durham, Chapel Hill, and Hillsborough, all of which offer excellent dining, lodging, and provisions for a full day outdoors.
-Whether you're a Triangle local looking for a summer ritual or a visitor passing through, the Eno has a way of making you feel like you've found something secret — even when the banks are lined with happy strangers.
+Whether you're a Triangle local looking for a summer ritual or a visitor passing through, the Eno has a way of making you feel like you've found something discovery — even when the banks are lined with happy strangers.

 Getting There